 It is a clear indication of a positive and sustainable organisational culture, which is imperative in ensuring we retain the right staff and that we attract the best talent as we grow.
-By ensuring trust and respect are 'lived' values demonstrated by all our staff, our business will continue to grow and succeed.
+By ensuring trust and respect

 Long-term partnering arrangements, alternative models of delivery, and high-quality frontline services managed on behalf of councils, requires strong organisational relationships based upon respect and trust.
 Embedding these values in what we do will ensure our wider culture positively aligns with that of our customers.